Module java.xml

 [3] The value must be exactly as listed in this table, case-sensitive.
 The value of the corresponding System Property is the String representation of the property value.
 If the type is boolean, the system property is true only if it is "true"; If the type is String, the system property is true only if it is exactly the same string representing the positive value (e.g. "yes" for xsltcIsStandalone); The system property is false otherwise.
 If the type is Integer, the value of the System Property is the String representation of the value (e.g. "64000" for entityExpansionLimit).

 [5] One or more processors that support the property.
-The values of the field are IDs described in table Processors.
+The IDs and Set Method are as shown in the table Processors.

 [6] Indicates the initial release the property is introduced.